guedes2142/guedes2142/README.md

  - Tenho certo conhecimento em segurança cibernética, porque comecei tudo isso quando quis hackear alguns jogos , fazer payloads, backdoors e outras coisas que deixei     para trás! agora eu só quero ajudar as pessoas a resolver seus problemas com meu conhecimento.

- -I have some knowledge with cybersecurity, cause I started all this when I tryed hack some games doing payloads, backdoors and other things that I left behind!
-Now I'm just going to try to help people solve their problems with my knowledge, and I'm still studying English, so be patient with me please =) .
+ - I have some knowledge with cybersecurity, cause I started all this when I tryed hack some games doing payloads, backdoors and other things that I left behind!
+Now      I'm just going to try to help people solve their problems with my knowledge, and I'm still studying English, so be patient with me please =).
-   .
 </p>

 <p style="display: inline-block;" align="center">